Stockholm- I Mys this place :)

 Lotsa water, boats, smooth vibe

-Interesting fact about Stockholm and Swedes: they don’t like to look at you.
-Sit next to someone at a bar or restaurant and they’ll pretend not to notice you — not because they’re rude, but because it’s a sign of respect.
+Interesting thing about Stockholm and Swedes: they don’t like to look at you.
+Sit next to someone at a bar or restaurant and they’ll likely pretend not to notice you-not because they’re rude, but because it’s a sign of respect.
 They call it Swedish modesty, but honestly… it’s kinda weird.

 Stockholm is a really clean, walkable (and flat!) city, and sits right on the water with an awesome old neighborhood, Gamla Stan.
-We had a relaxed long weekend — just walking, eating, and soaking it all in.
-I even got one of my favorite pics ever sitting outside a bar with a cold Swedish beer. 🍺 Only downside, this place is not cheap- all you read about it being super pricy is true, believe it.
+But, if you are looking for excitement, go somewhere else.
+It’s a nice place, but it is a bit flat(maybe boring?).
+We had a relaxed long weekend-just walking, eating, and soaking it all in.
+I even got one of my favorite pics ever sitting outside a bar with a cold Swedish beer.
+Only downside, this place is not cheap- what you read about it being super pricy is true, believe it.

-The city’s very spread out, so while it’s walkable, wear your runners — we hit 30K steps in two days.
-Stockholm feels crisp and organized, with a kind of quiet pride — like a kid who’s always on their best behavior and gets an extra cookie for it. 🇸🇪🍪
+The city’s very spread out, so while it’s walkable, wear your runners -we hit 30K steps in two days.
+Stockholm feels like a kid who’s always on their best behavior and gets an extra cookie for it.

 old building